moosepicksanalytics/moose-picks-api/OU_DATA_SETUP.md

 **Cause**: All games went OVER (or all went UNDER) - data quality issue

 **Solutions**:
-1. Check if you have enough games: `python scripts/backfill_ou_data.py --validate`
+1. Check if you have enough games: `Invoke-RestMethod -Uri "https://moose-picks-api-production.up.railway.app/api/validate-ou-coverage" -Method GET`
 2. Verify distribution is balanced (not all one outcome)
 3. Check if `closing_total` values are correct (not all 0 or very low)
 4. Ensure you're using final games with actual scores